ocaml/ocaml.org/data/changelog/omp/2023-10-23-omp-deprecation.md

 ---
-title: OMP deprecation
+title: OMP Deprecation
 date: "2023-10-23"
 tags: [omp, platform, deprecation]
 ---

-After [giving space for feedback and objections by the community](https://discuss.ocaml.org/t/rfc-deprecating-ocaml-migrate-parsetree-in-favor-of-ppxlib-also-as-a-platform-tool/13240), we have deprecated ocaml-migrate-parsetree (aka OMP).
+After [giving space for feedback and objections by the community](https://discuss.ocaml.org/t/rfc-deprecating-ocaml-migrate-parsetree-in-favor-of-ppxlib-also-as-a-platform-tool/13240), we have deprecated `ocaml-migrate-parsetree` (aka OMP).
 It is superseded by [Ppxlib](https://github.com/ocaml-ppx/ppxlib).

 There are four major differences between OMP and Ppxlib, which all go hand in hand.

-The first major difference is in the library and therefore impacts how to write PPXs:
+The first major difference is in the library and therefore impacts how to write PPXs.
-With OMP, each PPX author had to choose a parsetree version to define their PPX against.
+With OMP, each PPX author had to choose a parsetree version to define against their PPX.
 There was no version agreement between different PPXs.
 With Ppxlib, each PPX author uses the same parsetree version.